 MYTH #3: The fact that people relapse shows that treatment doesn’t work.

-FACT: Relapse rates for addiction are similar to those of other chronic diseases, such as diabetes, asthma and hypertension.
+FACT: Relapse rates for addiction are similar to those of other chronic diseases, such as diabetes, asthma, and hypertension.
 Like these other chronic diseases, addiction often requires continued management that addresses both biological and behavioral components.
 Relapse can signal a need for treatment readjustment or reinstatement.
 New research has shown that it is possible for the brain to recover from the effects of substance use disorders.
 While all chronic diseases have their challenges, people who are in recovery from substance use disorders can live full lives and make rich contributions in society.

 MYTH #4: A person must “hit rock bottom” before treatment will be effective for them.

-FACT: As with treatment for many other chronic diseases, earlier intervention and treatment for substance use disorders has higher success rates, and is less costly.
+FACT: As with treatment for many other chronic diseases, earlier intervention and treatment for substance use disorders has higher success rates, and are less costly.
 Research has shown that the most effective treatment is individualized; readily available; long-term; and addresses the multiple, complex needs of the individual, not just the substance use disorder.

 MYTH #5: There is a point at which a person struggling with dependence on alcohol or drugs is “beyond help.”

 FACT: The take-home message of the latest research on substance use disorders is that there is hope, and recovery is possible.
 The power of science is being brought to bear on the development of treatments for alcohol and drug-related problems.
-Recent advancements include new medications, behavioral interventions, whole-patient treatment models and approaches to prevention that promise better tools and additional pathways to recovery for individuals, families and communities.
+Recent advancements include new medications, behavioral interventions, whole-patient treatment models and approaches to prevention that promise better tools and additional pathways to recovery for individuals, families, and communities.

 Pennsylvania has one of the strongest networks of treatment providers in the nation.
 The PA Department of Drug and Alcohol Programs is committed to supporting all Pennsylvanians who are in search of treatment and recovery support services for alcohol and drug-related problems.
-On this website, you will find links to specific tools designed to help individuals, families and communities connect with treatment and prevention resources.
+On this website, you will find links to specific tools designed to help individuals, families, and communities connect with treatment and prevention resources.
 Use the navigation bar on the left to find specific information on the topics most relevant to you and your family.